unitedstates/congress/README.md

 Two bulk data output files will be generated for each bill: a JSON version (data.json) and an XML version (data.xml).
 The XML version attempts to maintain backwards compatibility with the XML bulk data that [GovTrack.us](http://govtrack.us) has provided for years.

+The GovTrack-style output will use thomas_id's for people (sponsors etc.).
+To use GovTrack IDs, first update the submodule:

+	git submodule init
+	git submodule update

+And then add --govtrack to the ./run command line to turn on GovTrack IDs in output.
+On first load it will be very slow.

 Contributing
 ------------